Blog post

 Company medical visit modeled in Cardanit

 Thanks to Cardanit, they now have BPMN models as reference documentation for all their processes.
 This information is easy to understand even for the new hires.
+Learn how other companies use Cardanit in our customer success stories.

 A bpmn workflow drawn with Cardanit that illustrates the onboarding process of new interns